Aiven-Open/klaw-docs/.github/vale/vale.md

 #### Adding word to custom dictionary

 If the word is correctly written, you can add extend our vocabulary.
 Add the word you need in the file `spelling-klaw-vocabulary.txt`.
 After you added your word, sort the lines alphabetically (except the first one).
 Make sure you add the correct capitalization, as the words are case-sensitive.
-Adding "ZooKeeper" for example will still show an error for "zookeeper", which is something we want.

 ##### When not to add a word